wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

         yield recipients\[i:min(i + batch_size, len(recipients))]
 ```

-1. You defined a function called `batch`.
-It accepts two parameters: the `recipients` list and the `batch_size` integer that represents how many recipients you want to send a message at once.
+You defined a function called `batch`.
+It accepts two parameters: the `recipients` list and the `batch_size` integer that represents how many recipients you want to send a message to at once.
+You use a for loop and the yield keyword to create a batch of phone numbers.
+If this is unclear, you can read more about the [range](https://docs.python.org/3/library/stdtypes.html#typesseq-range) and [yield](https://www.geeksforgeeks.org/python-yield-keyword/) keywords work.
-2. A range of phone numbers.
-You use the yield keyword to return a batch.
-You repeat this until you've sent a message to all your recipients.

-You can read more about the [range](https://docs.python.org/3/library/stdtypes.html#typesseq-range) and [yield](https://www.geeksforgeeks.org/python-yield-keyword/) keywords work.

 Now, you will implement the logic to enable sending messages.
 Modify the `sendMessage` view as shown below: